saltstack-formulas/packages-formula/README.rst

 You can specify:

 * ``wanted`` snapd packages, which will be installed using snap.
+* ``classic`` snapd packages, chich will be installed using snap with classic confinement.
 * ``unwanted`` snapd packages, which will be uninstalled using snap.
 * ``required system packages`` on which any of the ``wanted`` snapd packages depend for their correct installation.